Skip to content

 💡

 Nominative is your foundation.
-Once you know it well, the other cases (accusative, dative, genitive) are just CHANGES from this base.
+Once you know it well, the other cases (accusative, dative, genitive) are just changes from this base.
 Master nominative = understand all cases faster.

 What Is the Nominative Case?